ajb85/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+1. What is the DOM? - Document Object Model.
+It is a representation of the HTML as an object that can be manipulated in other languages.

 2. What is an event?
+When something happens in the DOM.
+Such as a click, keypress, or an element dragged.

 3. What is an event listener?
+An object that triggers a callback when a specific event occurs

 4. Why would we convert a NodeList into an Array?
+Arrays have more methods so an Array has more flexibility than a Nodelist

 5. What is a component?
+Reusable piece of code used to style/give functionality to multiple elements

 ### Git Set up